 Derivatives (including embedded derivatives) are initially recognised at fair value of the date a derivative contract is entered into and subsequently re-measured at their fair value.
 The method of recognising the resulting gain or loss depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.
-The Group has not designated any derivatives as hedges as at 30 June 2016 or 31 December 2015.
+The Group has not designated any derivatives as hedges as at 30 September 2016 or 31 December 2015.

-The Group has the following financial instrument - a warrant.
-The Group has not entered into contract for "other instruments" during 2016.
-The Group has no "Other Instruments" as at 30 June 2016 or 31 December 2015.
+The Group's financial instrument is a warrant.
+The Group has not entered into any contract for "other instruments" during 2016.
+The Group has no "other instruments" as at 30 September 2016 or 31 December 2015.